openmod-tracker/amiris/docs/Community/Code.md

 - implemented
 - tested
 - documented in the code, e.g., JavaDoc or DocString
-- documented in the wiki
+- documented in the docs folder
 - reviewed by another team member
 - merged to `dev`